apollographql/router/examples/README.md

 # Examples

 This directory contains many examples on how to use and extend the Apollo Router.
-Each folder may contain `rhai` or `rust`, which dictates the kind of plugin it is.
+Each folder may contain `rhai` and/or `rust`, which dictates the kind of plugin it is.
 For example, [the forbid anonymous operations example](./forbid-anonymous-operations/) has both a Rhai and Rust version available, whereas [the logging example](./logging) is only demonstrated in Rhai.
 For those without a subfolder, it is intended to be a config-only example, such as the [telemetry samples](./telemetry).

 Make sure to look at the docs for: